Different Type Of Roofing Materials

 Good to Know

 Before installing a new roof or replacing your existing one, you should know that the number 1 enemy of your new roof is water.
-Sure you can also blame the wind, snow, and the sun, but a combination of these will result in water moisture.
+Sure, you can also blame the wind, snow, and the sun, but a combination of these will result in water moisture.
 This is why it is imperative to waterproof your new roof, especially if you don't choose asphalt shingles.
-A good waterproof material for the roof is the R400 liquid system that repels water and prevents it from penetrating into the roof.
+A good waterproof material for the roof is the R400 liquid system, which repels water and prevents it from penetrating the roof.
 This product will improve the quality and longevity of your new roof.
 The R400 rubber waterproofing system is an ideal option for most types of residential and commercial roofs.
 It can also be used as a coating on cement, tile, and metal roofs.
-To install this waterproofing system, several coats of the liquid rubber are applied using a roller or brush.
+To install this waterproofing system, several coats of liquid rubber are applied using a roller or brush.
 For additional protection, your roofer may also use the R400 membrane to seal the roof further.
 This will ensure your roof remains fully waterproof for many years to come.

 Conclusion